Students preparing for law school are sure to have a lot of cost-related questions, the first of which is likely how much it costs to take the LSAT

 You’ll also probably want to book at least a half-hour on either side for yourself to account for transportation and getting yourself in the right frame of mind to take the test.

-The test itself is composed of four sections.
+The test itself is composed of three different sections.
 These are:

 There’s also an experimental section that is not scored and provides a benchmark for testing out new items, new test forms and other elements that may appear on future versions of the test.
 Your performance on the experimental section helps the test evolve for future legal professionals.